Residential Lawn Care Services

 Custom organic and low impact lawn & plant care programs.

 You work hard and deserve a great looking lawn to come home to enjoy.
-Our customized lawn care programs are built from the ground up.
+Our customized residential lawn care programs are built from the ground up.
 After a site analysis and soil test, we apply what your soil needs to give you a beautiful green lawn to enjoy.
 Your service program will ensure that no matter what has happened to your lawn in the past, our sensible services will improve your turf.
 We offer three main types of service programs that can be customized and combined to get you the results you want.
-If you want an organic fertilization, but need to have grub control we can make a program for you.
+If you want an organic lawn fertilization, but need to have grub control we have a custom program for you.
 If you have crabgrass issues, but prefer organic fertilization for the rest of the year, we have a custom program for you.
 If you want organic fertilization, but have held back due to the expense, let us show you the advantages of an organic based program that uses a blend of organic fertilizer.

 The foundation of a lawn health care program is a soil test.
 A soil test should be performed every two to three years.
 For new customers, a soil test is essential.
 The results reveal the chemistry of the lawn.
 In our experience, the main issues in New England are acidic soil, low calcium and low phosphorous.
 Using your test results we adjust our service programs accordingly.
-Some amendments, such as lime and phosphorous, have additional charges and if your soil test shows a need, we will provide a quote for those services.
+Some amendments, such as lime and phosphorous, have additional charges and if your soil test shows a need, we will provide a quote for those lawn maintenance services.
 Learn More »

 Aeration and Overseeding